-Any concerns of this nature, about the conduct of other adults, should be taken to the Headteacher without delay or, where that is a concern about the Headteacher, to the Chair of Governors and the LADO.
+Any concerns of this nature, about the conduct of other adults, should be taken to the Headteacher or Principal without delay or, where that is a concern about the Headteacher or Principal, to the CEO and the LADO.

 Staff are aware that this must be done on the same working day.